tonnytg/tonnytg/README.md

 -  I’m currently learning C, Go, ReactJS and Software Architecture ...

 📌 *Pinned:*
-- Projects pinned means, Thit is where I'm currently working!
+- Projects pinned means, This is where I'm currently working!

 <br/>
 <!---